top of page

 • Apr 30

-If you haven't heard already, Salcombe has some fabulous new additions to its shopping and dining scene for this summer.
-Whether you're a foodie looking to tantalize your taste buds or a shopper hunting for unique finds, Rockfish, WNU and Aubin are all very welcome additions to Salcombe's high street.
+If you haven't heard already, Salcombe has some fabulous new additions to its shopping and dining scene this summer.
+Whether you're a foodie seeking to tantalise your taste buds or a shopper hunting for unique finds, Rockfish, WNU, and Aubin are all very welcome additions to Salcombe's high street.

 Rockfish & Salcombe Brewery Tap House: A Waterfront Collaboration

-Opening in June 2025, the eagerly awaited Rockfish Salcombe will sit proudly on Island Street, bringing Mitch Tonks’ award-winning seafood restaurant brand to the heart of town.
+Opening in June 2025, the eagerly awaited Rockfish Salcombe will sit proudly on Island Street.
+This new addition brings Mitch Tonks’ award-winning seafood restaurant brand to the heart of town.
 Known for championing sustainable fishing and freshly caught British seafood, Rockfish restaurants have built a loyal following across the South West.
 The Salcombe site will feature a spacious waterside terrace, perfect for long, lazy lunches and early evening suppers with a view.

 Sharing the premises is another exciting addition: the Salcombe Brewery Co.
 Tap House.
-This is the brewery’s first dedicated taproom and offers a chance to sample their full range of locally brewed ales and lagers—including some beers brewed exclusively on-site for the venue.
-Expect their much-loved Lifesaver, Island Street Porter, and Shingle Bay, alongside limited seasonal specials.
+This is the brewery’s first dedicated taproom.
+It offers a chance to sample their full range of locally brewed ales and lagers—some beers brewed exclusively on-site for the venue.
+You can expect their much-loved Lifesaver, Island Street Porter, and Shingle Bay, alongside limited seasonal specials.

-What makes this space unique is the merging of two Devon favourites—delicious fresh fish paired with small-batch, locally brewed beer, all just a stone’s throw from the water.
-It’s a casual, family-friendly venue that captures the spirit of Salcombe: relaxed, authentic, and proudly local.
+What makes this space unique is the merging of two Devon favourites—delicious fresh fish paired with small-batch, locally brewed beer.
+It's all just a stone’s throw from the water.
+This casual, family-friendly venue captures the spirit of Salcombe: relaxed, authentic, and proudly local.

 Aubin: A Stylish Homecoming